 Since relocating to Memphis in 2007 and starting at the grass roots level, Collage Dance Collective has endeavored to build new audiences for ballet and bring a vision of ballet to established dance lovers.

-Now performing nationally and internationally, Collage has matured into an amazing ensemble of 11 dance artists and gifted performers who are also dance educators.
+Performing nationally and internationally, Collage has matured into an amazing ensemble of 18 dance artists and gifted performers who are also dance educators.
 Its repertoire includes a diverse range of classical and contemporary choreography—ballets by Frederick Ashton, Camille A. Brown, Nicolo Fonte, Gemma Bond as well as original works by Artistic Director Kevin Thomas, Dwight Rhoden, Darrell Grand Moultrie, Christopher Huggins, Arturo Fernandez, Joshua Manculich, Amy Hall Garner, and Endalyn Taylor.

 Collage Dance Collective believes that participation in the arts enriches communities and is critical to economic and social development.
 The company works to increase access to outstanding ballet training, increase diversity on professional ballet stages, and increase participation by people of color at ballet and other fine arts events.